Get to Know Kelly, Relational Therapist at Formation Therapies

 the Narnia series by CS Lewis (I recently re-read the scene where Narnia was sung into being from The Magicians Nephew to my 30 year old son, who had the entire series read aloud to him twice during his childhood!)

-Thomas King’s The Truth About Stories (it was a CBC Massey Lecture and I also loved Payam Akavan’s In Search of a Better World in 2017 – I’m a nerd who collects the Massey Lectures in print and I search every thrift store for lectures I don’t have paperback copies of yet.)
+Thomas King’s The Truth About Stories (it was a CBC Massey Lecture and I also loved Payam Akavan’s In Search of a Better World in 2017 – I collect the Massey Lectures in print and search thrift stores for the ones I don’t have paperback copies of yet.)

 Being Mortal by Atul Gawande

-The Will to Change by bell hooks (currently the backbone of a men's therapy group we're offering, which will be offered again later this year.)
+The Will to Change by bell hooks (the backbone of a men's therapy group we're offering, which will be offered again in May/June of this year.)

 50 Poems to Change your World by Padraig O’Tuama